 How does this apply to you?
 You are protected from discrimination in the workplace that is based on race, color, gender, national origin, religion, age, disability, and genetic information.
 As the Fourth Circuit recognized in this case, unlawful workplace discrimination can come from a coworker or even a third party not employed within your company if your employer is negligent in allowing this behavior to continue.

 We can advise you on how to deal with this type of situation.
-Contact the Erlich Law Office for a free consultation.
+Contact the Erlich Law Office for a consultation.